heidage/technical-test/README.md

 The answers for this task is written in `training-report.pdf`.

 ## Task 5
 All the necesarry code files: `cv-hotword-5a.ipynb` and `cv-hotword-similarity-5b.ipynb` is inside the folder `hotword-detection`.
+The results from task 4 is saved in a csv file called `task_4.csv`.

 ### Task 5a
 The file `detected.txt` is saved and shows the list of mp3 filenames together with the hot words detected in each file.